BRM Type 15: 1951

 For 1951 two new cars were built with improvements to the brakes, steering and fuel tanks, and were entered into the team's first full Championship Grand Prix at Silverstone.
-Problems with the cars prevented them setting qualifying times, but both cars were ready to start from the back.
-The exhausts of the cars had been designed to run within the bodywork, but with this being the first race the cars had run to a full Grand Prix length the drivers found themselves dealing with almost unbearable heat within the cockpit, to the point that they had to have burns dressings applied during pitstops to act as insulation and protect the arms from the hot exhaust piping.
+Problems with the cars prevented them from setting qualifying times, but both cars were ready to start from the back of the grid.
+The exhausts of the cars had been designed to run within the bodywork, but this was the first race the cars had run to a full Grand Prix length and the drivers found themselves dealing with almost unbearable heat within the cockpit, to the point that they had to have burns dressings applied during pitstops to act as insulation and protect their arms from the hot exhaust piping.
 With the thought of all the effort that had gone into the project Parnell and Walker steeled themselves to struggle on to the finish and came home in fifth and seventh, albeit several laps down on the winning Ferrari of José Froilán González.

 The car's next race was deep within "enemy territory", at Monza for the Italian Grand Prix.
-BRM turned up with two cars and a very impressive transporter, with Parnell now partnered with BRM mechanic and test driver Ken Richardson.
+BRM turned up with two cars and a very impressive transporter.
+Parnell was now partnered by BRM mechanic and test driver Ken Richardson.
 In practice the pair were unable to run their cars to the full but set the eighth and tenth fastest times, but then Richardson's entry was cancelled on the grounds that he had insufficient racing experience.
 Mays turned down the organisers' requests that he step in, but 50-year-old Hans Stuck agreed to drive and did a few practice laps.
 However an inspection of the gearboxes showed they were not too far from seizure, and both cars were withdrawn before the race on safety grounds.

-There were to be no further races in 1951, a car entered for Parnell in the Goodwood Trophy failing to arrive.
+There were to be no further races in 1951.
+A car entered for Parnell in the Goodwood Trophy failed to arrive.
 Parnell still managed to finish second in a Ferrari entered by Tony Vandervell, who by now had grown tired of the BRM project and left to conquer Formula One in his own way, becoming a bitter rival to the BRMs.